SandyRodger/RB130-139/blocks.md

 ### [Closures](https://launchschool.com/lessons/c0400a9c/assignments/0a7a9177)

   A savable "chunk of code".
-It binds the artifacts around it (like copying and pasting a cell in microsoft Excel) and builds an "enclosure" around them.
+It binds the artifacts around it (like copying and pasting a cell with its refrences in Microsoft Excel) and builds an "enclosure" around them.
 Whatever methods, variabes etc. are within scope at the moment of saving remains in scope when the closure is called at a later time.
 It is comparable to a method you've defined, which can be passed around.
 These references to its surrounding objects is called its **binding**.

 In Ruby a closure is handled with a Proc, Block or Lambda.
 Proc is a [class](https://docs.ruby-lang.org/en/2.6.0/Proc.html) which can instantiate proc objects, the other two are not.